 Besides that, I do think there were a bit too many jump scares.
 Not every zombie encounter has to be one.
 Plus on the first level, it sounds like there’s constant jump scare sounds for zombies right up to your ear, but there’s actually none nearby.
 They don’t sound like ambient zombie noises, those would be welcome of course.
 If it was a bit more distant and quieter then that would fit in perfectly.
 Instead it comes off as yet another jump scare.

 The extra’s were a great addition!
 After beating the game you unlock two side games.
 The Booty Creek Cheek Freak, where an urban legend monster hunts for your cheeks.
 It’s a straight up non-sensible, extra, humorous story.
 You might recognize the voice of YouTuber Jay from the Kubz Scouts who has a voice over role in it too!
 Then there’s Evil in the House of Dr. Fleshenstein, another game where you fight zombie horde’s in waves.
 Most players will think of Nazi zombies when they start this one!
 You pay to open doors, buy ammo, and the shotgun.

 Should I Buy?

 My review is sort of mixed, but Night at the Gates of Hell also has a 9/10 rating on Steam.
 It’s one of the best retro style zombie horror games available.
-At the time of this review, the game is 10% off for the early buyer promo coming in at a $10.79 total.
-The game is around 2.5-3 hours long, so that’s a bit expensive for a short horror game.
-The full price is actually $12.00 too.
+The price of $11.99 does seem a bit high for the length.
 Considering the development and effort though, I can see the reasoning for the price.
 Plus there’s the extra’s that were included.
 Check out some more reviews and gameplay videos and see for yourself.
 Final rating is an 8/10.